What You Should Know About Infertility and Age

 At Arizona Associates for Reproductive Health, we use cutting-edge technology to pinpoint the cause of your infertility and provide solutions to help you grow your family.
 Age is one factor that can cause fertility complications and infertility for male and female patients alike.
 We encourage our patients who are having difficulty becoming pregnant naturally to come in for an evaluation.
 For female patients, fertility rates begin to decline as early as age 30 which is why IVF after 40 is increasingly common.
-To learn more about infertility and age, contact one of our Phoenix, AZ-area offices today.
+To learn more about age and infertility, contact one of our Phoenix, AZ-area offices today.

 As our bodies age, they undergo many physical changes, some of which affect our reproductive systems.
 Aging not only reduces a woman's ability to become pregnant, but it also contributes to a higher prevalence of pregnancy complications and disorders among children.
 While men stay fertile longer than women, they are still susceptible to several fertility complications related to aging.
 Causes of fertility problems related to age include: